June 16, 2023

 CEA and TCEA

-CEA is a method of food production that involves growing crops in spaces where conditions can be controlled by humans to suit the very specific areas and needs of crops.
-This level of control allows for variations in temperature, light, humidity and nutrient delivery.
+CEA is a method of food production that involves growing crops in spaces where conditions can be controlled by humans to suit the specific areas and needs of crops.
+This level of control allows for variations in temperature, light, humidity, and nutrient delivery.

-As we look to the future, it's clear that technology will continue to play a crucial role in addressing the challenges facing the agriculture industry, ensuring that we can feed a growing population while minimising our impact on the environment.
+As we look to the future, it's clear that technology will continue to play a crucial role in addressing the challenges facing agriculture, ensuring that we can feed a growing population, while minimising our impact on the environment.

 Thursday, September 26, 2024